 8 | Wolverine Men’s Raider 6″ Work Boot

 Looking for a work boot that will last for years – and that you’ll want to replace with the exact same model?
 You’ve got to see these.
-These durable Wolverine boots have a following you wouldn’t believe.
+These durable Wolverine boots have a following you wouldn’t believe, making them the best brand work boots.

 Some men keep these working for them for almost a decade.
 The key, of course, lies in caring for them.
 Other guys worry Wolverine will stop making them and have a few pairs tucked away in a closet.